rust-lang/wg-async/src/vision/status_quo/barbara_battles_buffered_streams.md

     conn.select_query(query).await
 }
 ```
+This is surprising, because `do_select` doesn't do much - it does a database query to claim a work item from a queue, but isn't expected to handle a lot of data or hit extreme slowdown on the database side.
 Some of the time, there is some kind of massive delay in between the `get_conn` method opening a connection and the call to `select_query`.
 But why?
 She has metrics that show that the CPU is largely idle, so it's not like the cores are all occupied.

 She looks at the caller of `do_select`, which is a function `do_work`: